Dual-Exhaust/Stockton-Esports-Bot/Setup.md

 Probably should rework that a little tbh.

+I absolutely recommend using Linux, but it is just my personal preference.

 ## Windows
-I personally prefer to use PyCharm as my IDE for python related projects.
+I personally prefer to use PyCharm as my IDE for python related projects in Windows.
 You can download the free community version [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 You also may need [Git](https://git-scm.com/) installed depending on how you wish to set up your files, and I highly recommend it.